 The Road Building Equipment Service Technician (R-BEST) program is designed to produce multi-skilled service technicians who have the ability to work on and service heavy construction equipment used in the road building industry.
-A class of eight to ten students will be selected through a competitive application process each year for enrollment in the fall semesters beginning in 2015.
+A class of eight to ten students will be selected through a competitive application process each year for enrollment in the fall semester.
 Applicants who are admitted will have an industry sponsor who will serve as a mentor throughout the program, during the three academic semesters and the two internship semesters.

 During the course of the R-BEST program, which is five semesters (2,190 clock hours) in length, students will receive three semesters of training at Chattanooga State and two semesters as a paid intern at a road building equipment dealership.
 Classes at Chattanooga State meet five days a week which allows students significant hands-on learning opportunities.
 The two internship semesters will enable students to directly apply theories and skills learned in the classroom and laboratory to work in an industrial setting.